zerotier/ZeroTierOne/BUILDING.md

 Just type 'make'.
 You'll need gcc and g++ installed, but ZeroTier One requires no other third party libraries beyond the standard libc, libstdc++, and libm.

+*Note:* On FreeBSD you must use 'gmake', not 'make'!

 ### MacOS

 make